by Yvonne DiVita, book coach and author advisor at Master Book Builders.

 I remember in the early days of business blogging, back in 2005-2009, being interviewed repeatedly about my marketing to women online focus and how blogging was working to help my business.
 Blogging was the cornerstone of my work, at that time.
-It brought me more attention and eyeballs than I had ever dreamed could happen, and I quickly saw the value it could have for my clients.
+It brought me more attention and eyeballs than I had ever dreamed of and I quickly saw the value it could have for my clients.

 I remember being asked on many of those interviews what I saw for the future.
 What future did blogging have? everyone always wanted to know.
+Where would we be in 5 years? they asked.

 It Won't Last - But Like Twinkies, It Has